-Join thought leaders and innovators using Machine Learning applications in oil and gas.
+Join thought leaders and innovators using Machine Learning applications in energy.

 Offset wells proximal to new hydraulically fractured wells often see intense pressure spikes that can damage the structure of the well, promote sand production and/or impact post-completion production.
 To mitigate these impacts, operators may shut in all offset wells within a radius of the new completion.
 Determination of the shut-in radius is often based on analogous operations and experience alone, and tends to be conservatively derived, potentially leading to the unnecessary shut-in of wells that may otherwise not experience any pressure event.
 Shutting-in too many wells can be the largest expense incurred by a new completion as operators not only work-over the offset wells, but also lose production for the entirety of the completion job.
 On the other hand, an underestimated shut-in radius might enhance fracture-driven interference during a completion job.
 An analytics and machine learning approach is presented to better understand the area of concern for offset wells and provide a data-driven recommendation for shut-in radius.
 The approach has been applied to a large field data set and indicates that historical data can be used to quantify the zone of communication and provide recommendations for future operations.